- corporate social responsibility

 Sourcing local activities on a global level

-Taking their partnership one step further, Cognizant also uses the platform as a recruitment tool for growing their charity training programs.
+Taking their partnership one step further, Cognizant also uses the platform as a recruitment tool for growing their charity training programmes.

 “We use the Benevity platform in a creative way, as a sort of two-way street.
-Benevity gives us access to charities, then when we deliver training programs for charities, they can take them to the charities that are already on the platform and see if they’re interested in participating.
-In this way, we get charities registering for programmes that we’re doing globally.”Padma Dayananda – Global Head of ESG Outreach – volunteering led social impact program at Cognizant
+Benevity gives us access to charities, then when we deliver training programmes for charities, they can take them to the charities that are already on the platform and see if they’re interested in participating.”Padma Dayananda – Global Head of ESG Outreach – volunteering led social impact programme at Cognizant

 In order to track the impact of their efforts, Cognizant defines ‘impact’ in two ways: